-The amendment will implement a 20 hour per week (80 hours per month) work requirement for nonexempt individuals.
+CLASP does not support Kentucky's proposal to take away health coverage from individuals who do not meet new work requirements.
+The waiver request will implement a 20 hour per week (80 hours per month) work requirement for nonexempt individuals.
 This replaces the underlying application's provision that gradually phased in a work requirement.
 New beneficiaries will get a three-month notice period after enrollment so that they can learn about the program and its requirement, and to tend to any urgent health care needs.
 But after the third month of enrollment, the individual will be required to complete 20 hours a week of qualifying activities or be disenrolled from Kentucky HEALTH until they complete the work requirement for a full month.
-For Kentucky HEALTH enrollees who transition from the existing Medicaid program, the work requirement will take effect immediately
+For Kentucky HEALTH enrollees who transition from the existing Medicaid program, the work requirement will take effect immediately.